 The first task was a free elicitation task.
-In this task, the participants were presented with a pair of 181 novel Pokémon characters, one pre-evolution version and the other post-evolution version.
-Within 182 each trial, they were asked to name the pre-evolution and the post-evolution versions.
-This free 183 elicitation task has been deployed in some previous studies of sound symbolism (e.g. Berlin 2006; 184 Kumagai and Kawahara 2017; Shinohara et al. 2016).
-A more common paradigm in the studies 185 of sound symbolism may be a forced-choice task, which we report in Experiment 2, but it has a 186 potential danger of the sound symbolic effects potentially "depend[ing] largely on the experimenter 187 pre-selecting a few stimuli that he/she recognizes as illustrating the effects of interest" (Westbury, 188 2005, p.11) (see also Dingemanse et al. 2016 for related discussion).
-To avoid this problem, we 189 started with a free naming task.
-190
+In this task, the participants were presented with a pair of novel Pokémon characters, one pre-evolution version and the other post-evolution version.
+Within each trial, they were asked to name the pre-evolution and the post-evolution versions.
+This free elicitation task has been deployed in some previous studies of sound symbolism (e.g. Berlin 2006; Kumagai and Kawahara 2017; Shinohara et al. 2016).
+A more common paradigm in the studies of sound symbolism may be a forced-choice task, which we report in Experiment 2, but it has a potential danger of the sound symbolic effects potentially "depend[ing] largely on the experimenter pre-selecting a few stimuli that he/she recognizes as illustrating the effects of interest" (Westbury 2005, p.11) (see also Dingemanse et al. 2016 for related discussion).
+To avoid this problem, we started with a free naming task.

-191 2.1 Method
+2.1 Method

-192 2.1.1 Procedure
+2.1.1 Procedure

-The participants were first told that the experiment was about naming new, non-existing Pokémon 193 characters.
+The participants were first told that the experiment was about naming new, nonexisting Pokémon characters.
 They were asked to freely name each Pokémon character, given a few restrictions.
-194 First, they were asked to use katakana orthography, which is used for nonce words in the Japanese 195 orthographic system.
-This instruction was given to discourage the participants from using real 196 words, as sound symbolic patterns would be more likely to emerge with nonce words than with 197 real words, because the sound-meaning relationships in real words are generally arbitrary (Hockett, 198 1959; Saussure, 1916).
-The participants were also asked not to simply decribe the Pokémon char-199 acters using English words (e.g. baado for a bird-looking Pokémon character, or doggu for a dog-200 looking character).
-They were also asked to avoid using existing Pokémon names (to the extent 201 that they know them).
-They were also asked to avoid expressing evolution with existing prefixes 202 like mega "mega", gureeto "great" or suupaa "super", or expressing pre-evolution versions with 203 such prefixes as mini "mini" or beibii "baby".
-They were instructed to use different forms for a 204 pre-evolution and a post-evolution version.
-205
+First, they were asked to use katakana orthography, which is used for nonce words in the Japanese orthographic system.
+This instruction was given to discourage the participants from using real words, as sound symbolic patterns would be more likely to emerge with nonce words than with real words, because the sound-meaning relationships in real words are generally arbitrary (Hockett 1959; Saussure 1916).
+The participants were also asked not to simply describe the Pokémon characters using English words (e.g. baado for a bird-looking Pokémon character, or doggu for a dog-looking character).
+They were asked to avoid using existing Pokémon names (to the extent that they know them).
+They were asked to avoid expressing evolution with existing prefixes like mega "mega", gureeto "great" or suupaa "super", or expressing pre-evolution versions with such prefixes as mini "mini" or beibii "baby".
+They were instructed to use different names for a pre-evolution and a post-evolution version.

-In the main trial session, within each trial, they were given a pair of pre-evolution and postevolution versions of Pokémon characters; a few examples of the visual prompts are provided in Figure 2 for the sake of illustration.
-All the visual stimuli were drawn by a semi-professional digital artist, toto-mame.2 The pictures were judged by many Pokémon players to "look like real Pokémon."
+In the main session, within each trial, they were given a pair of preevolution and post-evolution versions of Pokémon characters; a few examples of the visual prompts are provided in Figure 2 for the sake of illustration.
+All the visual stimuli were drawn by a semi-professional digital artist, totomame.3 The pictures were judged by many Pokémon players to look like real Pokémon.
 Within each pair, the two Pokémon characters are drawings of the same motif (e.g. bat or dog), so that it is clear that each pair is related via evolution.

 Figure 2: Sample stimulus pairs of pre-evolution and post-evolution Pokémon characters, which were used in the three experiments reported in this paper.
-The pictures are produced in the paper with the permission of the drawer.
+The pictures are reproduced in the paper with the permission of the artist.

-212 2.1.2 Participants and data analysis
+2.1.2 Participants and data analysis